best-practice-and-impact/ons-spark/ons-spark/spark-overview/spark-session-guidance.md

 job.
 It will also shut them down when they are not needed.
 This process of switching executors on and off is called dynamic allocation.

 Remember we should stop the Spark session when we are finished to free up the cluster resource for others.
-This is done automatically when we stop our CDSW session, or you can also do it by running `spark.stop()`.
+This is done automatically when we stop our CDSW session, or you can also do it by running [`spark.stop()`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.stop.html)/[`spark_disconnect()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/spark-connections.html).

-## Creating a Spark Session
+### Creating a Spark Session

 There are many options when it comes to creating a Spark session.
 We recommend using the default parameters when getting started, you can then start adding other parameters when you learn more about how Spark works and how to tune your session to your specific needs.

 ### Using default parameters

-As a starting point you can create a Spark session with all the defaults.
+As a starting point you can create a Spark session with all the defaults, by leaving the optional properties blank in [`SparkSession.builder`](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.sql.SparkSession.html#pyspark.sql.SparkSession.builder)/[`spark_connect()`](https://spark.rstudio.com/packages/sparklyr/latest/reference/spark-connections.html).
 This is the bare minimum you need to create a Spark session and will work fine in most cases.
 Note you should give your session a sensible name, here we have called it `default-session`.

 ````{tabs}
 ```{code-tab} py